Code-Institute-Submissions/discover-north-yorks/README.md

 * [CSS Tricks](https://css-tricks.com/quick-css-trick-how-to-center-an-object-exactly-in-the-center/) was used to place the title in the middle of the screen on my **Splash page**.
 * [CSS Scan](https://getcssscan.com/css-box-shadow-examples) was used to choose and apply a box-shadow to the cards on the **Things to do page**.
 * [Courses.Code Institute](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/course/) was used to apply a media query to the contact form to prevent its width increasing on larger device screens.
+* [Courses.Code Institute](https://courses.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/course/) was used to help create and link email.js to my contact-form.
 * [Stack Overflow](https://stackoverflow.com/questions/226131/how-to-disable-phone-number-linking-in-mobile-safari/) was used to prevent the number on the contact section from hyperlinking on mobiles.
 * [Stack Overflow](https://stackoverflow.com/questions/35868756/how-to-make-bootstrap-4-cards-the-same-height-in-card-columns) was also used to keep each card at an equal height when changing screen size.
 * [Stack Overflow](https://stackoverflow.com/questions/4323848/how-to-handle-button-click-events-in-jquery) was used to help with targeting the Google Maps buttons.